crocs-muni/usable-cert-validation/revocation/gnutls-client/README.md

 ## Authors

-This TLS revocation client is part of the "Usable X.509 errors" project led by [Martin Ukrop](https://crocs.fi.muni.cz/people/mukrop) at the [Centre for Research on Cryptography and Security](https://www.fi.muni.cz/research/crocs/) of [Masaryk University](http://www.muni.cz/) in Brno, Czech Republic.
+This TLS revocation client is part of the "Usable X.509 errors" project.
+For more information, see the project's main website at [x509errors.org](https://x509errors.org).
+The official GitHub repository is located [here](https://github.com/crocs-muni/usable-cert-validation).
+The project is led by [Martin Ukrop](https://crocs.fi.muni.cz/people/mukrop) at the [Centre for Research on Cryptography and Security](https://www.fi.muni.cz/research/crocs/) of [Masaryk University](http://www.muni.cz/) in Brno, Czech Republic.

-The "Usable X.509 errors" project's main page is x509errors.org, while the official GitHub repository is located [here](https://github.com/crocs-muni/usable-cert-validation).

 This TLS revocation client, readme and related revocation developer guides located on the main page were created by [Marián Svitek](https://github.com/Werxis) on 5.12.2022 under the MIT license.